LeetLLM

 Production memory design

 Building a reliable memory system involves more than provisioning a vector database.
-When moving from a single-user prototype to a system serving thousands of concurrent users, you need strict data isolation, minimized retention, deletion propagation, provenance, prompt-injection defenses, latency budgets, and consistency across stores.
+When moving from a single-user prototype to a system serving thousands of concurrent users, you need tenant isolation, minimized retention, deletion propagation, provenance, prompt-injection defenses, latency budgets, and consistency across stores.

 Multi-user isolation and namespacing

-In a multi-tenant production system, personal memories cannot be retrieved from an unscoped index query.
+In a multi-tenant production system, personal memories can't be retrieved from an unscoped index query.
 Whatever physical index layout you choose, tenant authorization must be enforced before candidates enter the prompt.
-The class below takes a user ID and separate data stores during initialization.
-It implements a recall method that queries reviewed shared knowledge and tenant-isolated private memory projections, then merges results as context candidates.
+ScopedMemoryRetriever takes a user ID and separate data stores during initialization.
+Its recall method queries reviewed shared knowledge and tenant-isolated private memory projections, then merges results as context candidates.

 multi-user-isolation-and-namespacing.py